DearCM1/South-Island-Recipes/recipes/pad_thai.md

 6. Thinly slice chicken and flash over high heat in **vegetable oil**, set aside once browned.

-7. Add a splash more vegetable oil, the toasted seasame oil, minced onion, and broccoli over high heat. shortly after, add the sliced pepper.
+7. Add a splash more vegetable oil, the toasted sesame oil, minced onion, and broccoli over high heat. shortly after, add the sliced pepper.

 8. Out of the ingredients, create a well in the middle of the pan and add the eggs, moderately scramble them with the ingredients.